sirkubax/szkolenie/README.md

 System Prerequisites
 --------------------

-`$ sudo apt-get install python-virtualenv`
+`$ sudo apt-get install python-virtualenv libpq-dev python-all-dev libffi-dev`

 The `python-virtualenv` system package provides, unsurprisingly, the Python `virtualenv` package.
-It is used to isolate groups of third-party libraries and allows for multiple Python projects with conflicting dependencies to be developed in parallel.
+It is used to isolate groups of third-party libraries and allows for multiple Python projects with conflicting dependencies to be developed in parallel. `libpq-dev` is important for some sub-package compilation.
+`python-all-dev` provides some Python.h headers. `libffi-dev` needed for cryptography.

 Prepare Environment